-The outbreak of the Russia-Ukraine war in early 2022 has had significant impact on global financial markets.
-In the prior year, the Board of Directors wrote down the investments held in Russia to \$nil, resulting in unrealised losses of \$2,332,206 which decreased the net assets of the Fund.
-The value of these investments was maintained at \$nil in the current year.
+The outbreak of the Russia-Ukraine war in early 2022 had a significant impact on global financial markets.
+In the year ended 30 June 2022, the Board of Directors wrote down the investments held in Russia to \$nil, resulting in unrealised losses of \$2,332,206 which decreased the net assets of the Fund.
+The value of these investments was maintained at \$nil as of 30 June 2024 and 30 June 2023.
 The investment manager will pay close attention to the development of the war and evaluate its impact on the financial position and operating results of the Fund.
 The investment manager will continue to remain alert to the situation and monitor the subscriptions and redemptions of the Fund.